-6.6.1.3 Carriage of RGBD content over RTP
+6.6.1.5 Carriage of RGBD content over RTP

-6.6.1.3.1 Discussion

-Since texture and depth video sequence are by nature different, their spatial resolution, frequency sampling, bit depth may differ.
-In addition, a texture video sequence is composed of three colour channels while a depth video sequence is essentially a monochrome video sequence.

-For those reasons, it is desirable to carry RGBD content as the combination of two independent sequences as opposed to artificially stitching them into one.

-The rest of this clause 6.6.1.3 describes different approaches to carry RGBD content over RTP.

-6.6.1.3.2 Option 1: Single RTP stream
+6.6.1.5.1 Option 1: Single RTP stream

 A first option is to carry the RGBD sequence in a single RTP stream which means that both sequences can be part of the same elementary stream.
 In order to do so, a possible option is to use the concept of independent layers when present in video codec.
 For instance with the HEVC codec, both the texture and the depth sequences may constitute different layers of the same elementary stream.